McMurdo Dry Valleys

 Narrow, approximately 50 m wide and 12 – 13 m deep chasm divides the lake into two parts: the western and the eastern lobes.
 Each of the lobes is up to 40 m deep and they have very distinct chemical and biological properties.

-The lake water is deprived of nutrients – there is extreme phosphorus deficiency.
+The lake water is deprived of nutrients – there is an extreme phosphorus deficiency.
 Nevertheless in the deeper parts of the lake live microorganisms – cyanobacteria, proteobacteria, algae, also ciliates.

 Level of the lake changes.
-Thus, in the time period between 1903 and 1970, it increased per 12 m.
+Thus, in the time period between 1903 and 1970, it increased by 12 m.
 At some times the lake was divided into two parts.
 Each of these parts evolved separately and now has different geochemical and biological properties.
 Later, when the upper layer of the water was added, it did not mix with the "original" lakes.
 Thus we have here two separate lakes which by occasion have been united by a top layer of "fresh" water which one day again may disappear.

 Western lobe